callebedrums/mfe-lit/README.md

 the _/my-app_ folder contains the Host Application. it provides the initial layout and some pages.

 The _/my-page_ folder contains the Micro-Frontend application. it provides other sub-pages to be rendered in the Host Application.

+The _/my-vue_ folder contains a Micro-Frontend implemented in Vue. it provides a single page.